 Rev. Master Basil’s Schedule

-Rev. Master Basil leads two groups in Kitsap County.
-He offers meditation and teaching at the Federal Detention Center on Thursdays, and is also on call at Bailey-Boushay House, a hospice and recovery facility.
+Rev. Master Basil leads two groups in Kitsap County (please see the “Events” page for more details).
+On Monday afternoons he visits Providence Mount St Vincent, a senior assisted living facility, where he leads a meditation group and is also available to meet with residents, visitors and staff.
+On Thursdays, he offers meditation and teaching at the Federal Detention Center.
+He is also on call at Bailey-Boushay House, a hospice and recovery facility.